Alice Bach: Biography

 Bach initially worked in New York City as an editor at a number of different publishing companies.

-She is an author of more than 20 children's books.
+She was an author of more than 20 children's books.
 Her novel Mollie Make Believe was one of The New York Times best books of 1974, while Waiting for Johnny Miracle was listed as a Notable Book by the American Library Association.

 Bach taught creative writing for two years at New York University's School for Continuing Education.
 After graduating from Union Theological Seminary, she taught religious studies at Stanford University and Case Western Reserve University.

 In the field of biblical studies, Bach is best known for her work on the characterization of biblical women and the use of the Bible in the media.
 Bach has also served as an editor of the Union Seminary Quarterly Review, Biblicon, and Biblical Interpretation.

-Since retiring from academia, Bach has become a blogger, an activist for Palestinian freedom, and a writer about Palestinian issues.
+After retiring from academia, Bach became a blogger and activist who devoted herself to raising awareness of the Palestinian cause for freedom.